eddiej/asciinema-rails/README.md

 # Asciinema-Rails

-TLDR: Record terminal sessions and play them back from your own website.
+TLDR: Record terminal sessions from local or remote machines and play them back from your own website.
+See the demo at [http://eddiej.github.io/asciinema-rails](http://eddiej.github.io/asciinema-rails).

 Asciinema-rails is a gem that allows you to generate playback files from Asciinema asciicasts or Sudosh log files and host them from your own website using the bundled player.